The five-year-old stood on the doorstep of Park House, waiting.

 Drama and Controversies

-The Helper's Dark Side
+The Helper's Shadow

-She tipped off tabloids.
-She timed appearances to upstage other royals.
-She gave explosive interviews.
+Diana showed all of it.
+The tabloid tips.
+The timed appearances to upstage other royals.
+The explosive interviews.
 Sally Bedell Smith characterized her as "unpredictable, egocentric, and possessive."

 "She won't go quietly, that's the problem," Diana said of herself.
 "I'll fight to the end, because I believe that I have a role to fulfill."